vorSherer/vorSherer.github.io/README.md

 ###### This is my portfolio and experimental platform.

 According to an ancient Chinese Proverb:
->A journey of a thousand miles begins with a single step.
+>A journey of a thousand miles begins with a single step."

 A note about '**Growth Mindset**;'
 Attaining a growth mindset is key to thriving in any demanding situation - personal or professional.